stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 restore-demo-2   1/1     Running   0          26s
 ```

-Verify that the sample data has been created in `/restore/data` directory using the following command,
+Verify that the backed up data has been restored in `/restore/data` directory using the following command,

 ```console
 $ kubectl exec -n demo restore-demo-0 -- cat /restore/data/data.txt